 I don’t travel in order to trigger my fear, although it does do that.
 When you travel, you cannot avoid risks, try as you might.
 You’re in an unfamiliar place, you might not speak the language, and any number of things could go wrong at any moment.
 Even the most coddled travelers, the ones who take their comfort zones with them, expose themselves to some degree of risk.
 Besides, really, avoiding risk doesn’t mean you avoid fear—it only means you allow it to dictate your choices.

 Traveling alone doesn’t scare me, in itself.
 I’m not afraid to sleep in a train station, hike in the jungle, or walk at night, city or country.
 But recently I’ve come face to face with a huge fear: people.
-I was always shy and quiet as a kid and even into adulthood, but I hadn’t realized how big that fear still is until I came here and found myself isolated and lonely.
+I was shy as a child and even into adulthood, and I hadn’t realized how much I still carried that fear in me, until I began to travel and found myself isolated and lonely.
 I wasn’t meeting people, and I was missing out on the kinds of human connections that travel is famous for.

-When I think of speaking to people I don’t know, I’m fine if it’s a structured interaction like booking a room or purchasing something.
-But if it’s going to be of a personal nature I instantly start to feel the fears, which all seem to be bad feelings about myself: “they’re not going to be impressed by me,” “they’ll wonder why I’m even approaching them.”
-And I worry they’ll condescend to or somehow ridicule me, or just ignore me, which would cause me to feel more awful.
-This is all irrational, and I can see that, because I feel I have fairly good self-esteem—I just don’t expect other people to like me as much as I do!
-I imagine all this is simply a once-burned-twice-shy response to painful interactions that happened when I was a kid, that I haven’t felt through.
+I’m fine in structured interactions—booking a room or making a purchase.
+But if the interaction is going to be of a personal nature, I want to shy away, avoid, or go rigid and formal.
+“They’re not going to be impressed by me”; “they’ll wonder why I’m even approaching them.”
+I fear being condescended to or somehow ridiculed—or merely ignored, as if I need not exist.
+I know this is all irrational.
+I have fairly good self-esteem, within myself—I just don’t expect other people to like me as much as I do!
+I imagine all of this is simply a once-burned-twice-shy response to painful interactions that happened when I was a kid.

-Unfortunately the next step is that I start to use sour groups-type arguments to avoid interactions: “I probably wouldn’t enjoy talking to them, either.”
-From there it can go badly downhill: “They’re probably not even nice people.
-Probably boring/selfish/arrogant/superficial/etc.” So I’ve been going around being inexplicably cynical about the human race and only just realized it’s only because I’m scared to talk to them.
-Which is a great illustration of how fear leads to unloving feelings and behavior.
+Unfortunately the next step is that I resort to sour-grapes arguments to avoid interactions: “I probably wouldn’t enjoy talking to them, either.”
+From there the pretexts for avoidance can become dark: “They’re probably not even nice people.
+Probably boring/selfish/arrogant/superficial/etc.” It horrified me when I realized that I’ve been carrying around these inexplicably cynical feelings about the human race, and it’s only because I’m scared to talk to people.
+What a great, sad illustration of how unloving fear is.

-I know from experience that it’s possible to work through fears and that what is on the other side of those doors can be unimaginably wonderful.
-(That’s why they call them doors: you can’t see what’s on the other side!
-Unless it’s a glass door, but you know what I mean.)
+I know from experience that it’s possible to work through fears and that what is on the other side of those doors can be unimaginably joyful and good.
+Where there was fear, you find freedom: freedom to connect, to live more richly, and to love, both in your heart and in action.
 I hope as I travel I’ll have the courage to keep opening and stepping through these doors, one after another.
-Who knows what marvelous things—and people—might be out there where I’m afraid to go?
+Who knows what marvelous things—and people—might be out there where I’m currently afraid to go?